rossmounce/plosonehtml/processing-instructions.md

 Caption pone.0000001.cap.7 is a good example of a caption split into multiple (6) parts in the HTML. article1.body1.sec2.sec3.fig1.caption1.p1 to article1.body1.sec2.sec3.fig1.caption1.p6

+pone.0000082 figure 1 has an incredible 17 parts going up to article1.body1.sec3.sec1.fig1.caption1.p17

+Luckily in these instances my script fails nicely, and the above getcaptions.sh will parse out most of the figure up to and including .p8

+Thus is method will not parse out ALL text of ALL captions.
+But it will get ALL text from MOST captions, and in cases where it doesn't get ALL, it will parse out from line 1 of the figure caption upto 7 lines after (plenty enough!).

 ## Searching parsed-out figure captions for phylogeny captions

 Still to be written properly but here's what I imagine I'll do: